LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Outlook

-A solid foundation has been built in this version of the framework, which contains all the necessary functions and is ready for immediate use.
+A solid basement has been built in this version of the framework, which contains all the necessary functions and is ready for immediate use.
 During development, particular emphasis is placed on comprehensive documentation to make it easier to get started.
 Together with examples for various use cases, a user can quickly evaluate the framework.

 However, it should be noted that the framework has already been released with its first stable version, but extensions and improvements are still necessary.